The morning began like any other many years ago. A shower, a bagel, a cup of tea. Death was near. I just didn’t know it . . . yet.

-Whether you’ve lost a mom, a sibling, or someone dear to you, please be kind to yourself.
+Whether you’ve lost a mom, a sibling, or someone else dear to you, please be kind to yourself.
 It’s OK to ask questions.
 It’s good to grieve.
-“In suffering, God is not getting back at you: he is getting you back to himself,” Kellemen shares.
+“In suffering, God is not getting back at you; he is getting you back to himself,” Kellemen shares.

 A few ideas:

 - Open up to a caring person.